florianhartung/wasm-for-plugin-systems/work/sections/fundamentals.typ

 // Wasm as virtual ISA
 WebAssembly (Wasm) is a stack-based ISA for a portable, efficient and safe code format.
-Originally it was designed by engineers from the four major vendors to enable high-performance code execution on the web @bringing-the-web-up-to-speed.
+Originally it was designed by engineers from the four major web browser vendors to enable high-performance code execution on the web @bringing-the-web-up-to-speed.
 However it is also becoming increasingly interesting for researchers and developers in non-web contexts.
 Some examples are avionics for Wasm's safe and deterministic execution @wasm-in-avionics, distributed computing for its portability and migratability @wasm-for-edge-computing or embedded  systems for its portability and safety @potential-of-wasm-for-embedded.